A Loaf of Bread, a Jug of Wine

 The location: Siena, Italy.
 The date and time: somewhere in our memories.

-We sit in an outdoor café, empty but for the table for two near the garden.
+We sit in an outdoor café, empty but for a table for two near the garden.
 The warm autumn air is filled with the heady scent of rosemary and oleander.
 A gentle breeze caresses our faces.
 The sweet aromas of herbs and garlic waft from the kitchen.
 We sip Vernaccia, a crisp citrusy white wine from nearby San Gimignano.

 We smile.
 We hold hands.
 We kiss.
 We breathe deeply, relaxing, sighing, and savoring each glorious moment.